Trees

 • Click here to view updates to the Suggested Plant List

-• Honey Locust Trees are not recommended as they fail to thrive in this location.
+• Honey Locust Trees: They have been shown to fail to thrive in this location.

-• Linden Trees are not recommended except in very large lots because of their extreme size at maturity.
+• Linden Trees: Except in very large lots because of their extreme size at maturity.